karatelabs/karate/README.md

 Note that Karate has built-in support for [CSV files](#csv-files) and here is an example: [`dynamic-csv.feature`](karate-demo/src/test/java/demo/outline/dynamic-csv.feature).

 #### `@setup`
-In cases where the data-source needs multiple steps, for e.g. if an API neews to be called to get a JSON array, you can call a separate `Scenario` to "set up" this data.
+In cases where the data-source needs multiple steps, for e.g. if an API needs to be called to get a JSON array, you can call a separate `Scenario` to "set up" this data.
 The `@setup` tag is built-in for this purpose and any `Scenario` tagged with this will behave like [`@ignore`](#special-tags).
 So the only way to call this `Scenario` is by using the `karate.setup()` JS API.

 Here is the above example re-written to do so: